Tan Chor Jin: Robbery and murder

 Afterwards, the Lim family and maid was taken into Lim's study at gunpoint, and from his safe, Lim additionally gave the gunman more of his cash and possessions.
 In total, the gunman received $170,000 in cash and property, including assorted jewellery, four Rolex watches and foreign currencies (including Thai baht).
 After this, the gunman remained in the flat, ordering Lim's wife to use the TV cable wire to tie Lim's hands.
 As Lim pleaded with the gunman to not hurt his maid and family, the gunman told them to go into different rooms.
 The maid went into Lim's daughter's bedroom and Lim's wife and daughter were forced into the master bedroom, while both Lim and the gunman stayed in the study.

-The family later told police that, after they went into the rooms.
-They heard gunshots coming from Lim's study, and they all realised that Lim was killed.
+The family later told police that, after they went into their respective rooms, they heard gunshots coming from Lim's study, and from there they had realised that Lim was killed.
 Additionally, Risa, the family maid, spoke to the police that prior to her employer's death, she peeked outside the bedroom and saw both Lim and the gunman, who seem to know each other, engaging in a heated row, but she could not make out what they were talking about.
 Risa said that the mysterious man in black suddenly used his left hand to point the gun at Lim's face and fired at close range.
 Lim cried out in pain and collapsed.
 Risa said that at the sight of Lim being shot, she quickly moved back and covered her ears, in which she heard more shots but could not make out how many times the gunman fired his gun.
 However, the common description the family gave of the gunman was, the man had one abnormal eye.

 Before he left, the one-eyed murderer went to the room where Lim's wife and daughter were confined in, outrightly stating that Lim deserved to die, as he had gone too far and it was his fault, over whatever personal issues he had with Lim.
 He also threatened Lim's wife to not report him or he will come back to kill her and her family.